mricos/gaia/README.md

 - assets: raw text and some images for docs
 - bash: linux tools used to parse raw.txt
 - js: creates vanilla JS components for simple UI
-- svelte: proper web app browser of entire documet
+- svelte: proper web app browser of entire document

 ## Gaia-NLP